 - Art is to be done with excellence, and resound deliverance, bring healing, comfort and joy.

 - Culture should benefit from a wider range of art that advances God’s Kingdom principles and can be understood by both Christians and non-Christians.

 The Music Program is our traditional private and small group music lessons that are offered on our conservatory campus in the historic Freeman House or on-location within the community by our mobile outreach team.
-Current instruments offered include: Piano, Voice, Violin, Guitar, Saxophone and Clarinet.
+Current instruments offered include: Piano, Voice, Violin, Guitar, Saxophone, Clarinet and Percussion.

 Any child who desires to learn an instrument should be eligible to do so in loving and uplifting environment, regardless of their financial situation, so for this reason, full and partial scholarships are available to families who may have a burden that would normally keep them from affording lessons.
 Information on applications for scholarships can be found by calling the Conservatory during regular business hours.